neorning97/Master-s-thesis/scripts/genepair/README.md

 nested Python loops.

-**Statistical test**: The Wilcoxon signed-rank test is used rather than a paired t-test because 3D distance distributions are not normally distributed.
+**Statistical test**: The Wilcoxon signed-rank test is used rather than a paired t-test because 3D distance distributions cannot be assumed to be normally distributed.
 It tests whether the median pairwise distance is significantly different between the wildtype and the translocated condition.

 **Pair matching**: Before plotting, both the WT and condition distance tables